 Why Would I Need an Implant Bridge?

 Dental implant-supported fixed bridges are usually recommended for patients who need to replace two or more consecutive missing teeth.
 We may also recommend a series of fixed bridges to restore the smile following more advanced tooth loss, including the replacement of a full row of teeth.
 Dental bridges supported by precisely placed implants help retain the bite and fill gaps between teeth.
-Every patient is different, and we’ll create a customized plan to address your unique oral health care needs.
-We will review your budget and goals as well as your dental history to determine if implant-supported bridges are right for you.
+Every patient is different, and we’ll create a customized plan to address your unique oral healthcare needs.
+We will review your budget, goals, and dental history to determine if implant-supported bridges are right for you.

 How Do Implant Retained Dental Bridges Work?